Blood Beats

 “Time and Space to write...”

-We respect each other as fellow creatives, and want to be a source of accountability to keep writing
+We respect each other as fellow creatives, and want to be a source of accountability to keep writing and pushing ourselves!

 “Sharing credit, building self worth, and validating each other”